Aujixa/SPAI_HACKATHON_2022/README.md

 SPAI Hackathon

-The Webpage of out product and garbage classification is referenced from youtube tutorials and github materials.
+The Webpage of our product and garbage classification is referenced from youtube tutorials and github materials.